czerwonk/hakanai/REVIEW_REPORT.md

 ## Security Assessment

-**Overall Security Rating: A-** (from existing security audit)
+**Overall Security Rating: A** (from existing security audit)

 The codebase demonstrates excellent security practices with zero-knowledge architecture, strong cryptography, and security-conscious error handling.
-Major security improvements have been implemented including memory clearing and atomic file operations.
+Major security improvements have been implemented including memory clearing and atomic file operations that resolve race conditions in file handling.

 ## Best Practices Compliance